SharkPem/SharkPem/README.md

 ### Hi！I‘m SharkPem.

-- 👨🏻‍🎓 I'm a postgraduate student and pursuing for master degree.
+- 👨🏻‍🎓 I'm a postgraduate student[Graduation in 2023] & Java Engineer[for work] & Indie Game Developer[for myself].

 - 👨🏻‍💻 My research field & interest is computer graphics, rendering and game program.